jimmycgz/iac-infrastructure-as-code/README.md

  ## Further Steps:

- * Further Step > [WIP] Use Ansible for Configuration Management to deploy API web service for API-AWS-001, API-AWS-002 and connect to API3-GCP.
+ * Further Step > [WIP] Use Ansible for Configuration Management to deploy API web service from new AMI for API-AWS-001, API-AWS-002 and connect to API3-GCP.

- * Further Step > [To Do] try use Terraform template .tpl to update the ip into the config file. or use File provisioner.
+ * Further Step > [To Do] try use Terraform template .tpl to update the ip into the config file.

  * Further Step > [To Do] Run Chef local mode through Terraform